RobotDerevo/Zombie-Fortess2/README.md

 # Zombie-Fortess 2
-It's a remix of original Zombies-Reborn but on C# and C
+It's a remix of original Zombies-Reborn but on Python